tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 ## **ML Model**

- - Description of preliminary data preprocessing
+ - Description of preliminary data preprocessing and analysis:

    - Data cleaning: Remove the irrelevant observations from collect data, including the null value and duplicate data.
 Check the outlier?
 (Box and whisker plot)
    - Data intergration: combime independent variable and dependent variable each year as one table (2015-2019)
      -	Independent variable: provincial population, crime rate, household income,   greenhouse emission, number of colleges